Toledo Truck Accident Attorneys

 The first thing a Toledo truck accident attorney will look at is the relationship between the driver and his company.
 If a company assigned a rig to a driver, knowing it was less than 100 percent safe, then the company may bear a large share of the liability in an accident.
 Closely related to this, sometimes a manufacturer may also be held liable if they have created and sold an inferior product used in a truck that led to the accident.
 This is less common, but certainly within the realm of possibilities that an attorney will look at.

 Aside from the driver and his company, there may also be instances where road conditions contributed to the accident.
 If a road was under construction, but the signage was not adequate, or safety warnings were not placed as they should have been, then a construction company or a government agency may be held accountable as well.

 Because trucks have the capacity to be so dangerous to other motorists in the event of an accident, they are required to follow many rules.
 These rules range from how long a driver can be on the road to how the weight should be distributed in a trailer.
 One rule that comes up often in truck accident investigations is the hours of service rules.
 These rules seek to ensure that truck drivers are well rested and not overworked, since fatigued driving is a major cause of accidents on the road.
 Specifically, the hours of service regulation states:

-- Truck drivers can work up to 14 hours in a day, but they are required to take rest and meal breaks during this period making them only eligible to actual drive for 11 hours.
+Truck drivers can work up to 14 hours in a day, but they are required to take rest and meal breaks during this period making them only eligible to actually drive for 11 hours.